Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Observational results of HVC AC-III

 \subsection{Subclumps as droplets}

-The moment~0 maps can be decomposed into a number of subclumps whose boundaries are approximately parabolic in shape.
-These subclumps are even more clearly delineated in the moment~1 maps, where their parabolic heads are especially prominent.
-The column density is typically enhanced in the head region and decreases rapidly toward the broader tail.
-We interpret these features as droplets formed under external pressure (Sect.~\ref{sec_steadysolv}).
-In total, six such droplets are identified and labeled D1 through D6 (Figure~\ref{fig:fronts}).
-Throughout this work, unless otherwise noted, references to cardinal directions are given in Galactic coordinates.
-For AC-III, north points toward the Galactic plane, and west points in the direction of Galactic rotation.
+The moment~0 maps can be decomposed into a number of subclumps whose spatial boundaries trace approximately parabolic profiles.
+These structures are even more clearly delineated in the moment~1 maps, where their parabolic droplet heads are especially prominent.
+The column density typically peaks within the head region and decreases rapidly toward the broader tail.
+We interpret these symmetric profiles as droplets formed under external ram-pressure confinement (Sect.~\ref{sec_steadysolv}).
+In total, six such droplets are identified and labeled D1 through D6 (Fig.~\ref{fig:fronts}).
+Throughout this work, unless otherwise noted, references to cardinal directions are given in Galactic coordinates, where north points toward the Galactic plane and west points in the direction of Galactic rotation.

-To constrain the global motion of AC-III, we examined the orientations of the droplet heads (Figure~\ref{fig:fronts}), which show modest variations but are overall biased toward the Galactic plane.
-The negative velocities of AC-III cannot be explained by Galactic rotation because of its anti-center location at $l \sim 190^\circ$.
-Assuming a Solar rotation speed of $220~\mathrm{km~s^{-1}}$ around the Galactic center and negligible orbital motion of the target, the maximum possible line-of-sight contribution from Galactic rotation is
+To constrain the global motion of AC-III, we examined the geometric orientations of the droplet heads (Fig.~\ref{fig:fronts}), which show modest variations but are overall systematically biased toward the Galactic plane.
+The predominantly negative line-of-sight velocities of AC-III cannot be explained by standard Galactic rotation due to its anti-center location at $l \sim 190^\circ$.
+Assuming a circular Galactic rotation speed of $220\,\mathrm{km\,s^{-1}}$ and a simple flat rotation curve \citep{1998gaas.book.....B}, the maximum possible line-of-sight velocity contributed by Galactic rotation is:

-which is far smaller than the observed velocity of AC-III, $\sim -200~\mathrm{km~s^{-1}}$.
-Moreover, Eq.~\ref{eq_Grot} predicts a positive (receding) velocity, in contrast to the observed negative (approaching) value.
-We therefore conclude that AC-III is intrinsically moving toward us.
-Combined with this intrinsic motion, the orientations of the droplets suggest that they are shaped by ram pressure during infall into the Galaxy.
-In this scenario, the deceleration force associated with ram pressure naturally compresses the gas into the head region (Sect.~\ref{sect_steady_ram}).
+which is far smaller than the observed bulk velocity of AC-III ($\sim -200\,\mathrm{km\,s^{-1}}$).
+Moreover, Eq.~\ref{eq_Grot} predicts a positive (receding) velocity, in direct contrast to the observed negative (approaching) value.
+Thus, the large observed negative velocity must be dominated by the cloud's intrinsic peculiar motion toward the Galactic disk.
+Combined with this rapid infall, the parabolic profiles of the droplets indicate that they are being actively sculpted by ram pressure as the complex plunges into the Galaxy.
+In this scenario, the external drag naturally compresses the neutral gas into the forward droplet head region (Sect.~\ref{sect_steady_ram}).